TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 # Role Channel Setup

 This tells Jeeves what channel he should monitor for incoming reaction events.
-Normal users are limited to 1 channel, this should be more then fine for 99% of cases.
+Normal users are limited to 1 channel, this should be more than fine for 99% of cases.
 If you require more then 1 channel consider becoming a Patreon to unlock the ability to have multiple role channels.
 See [Role Reaction](/commands/admin/rolereaction.md) page for more information.

 **Examples**